s-be/generator-atomic/README.md

 ## License

 MIT Licence
-Copyright © 2015  Michael Seel, Nexum AG
+Copyright © 2015  Michael Seel, nexum AG

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal